ingra-ai/ingra/README.md

 ## Contributing

-We welcome contributions to the Bakabit Portal!
+We welcome contributions to the Ingra Portal!
 Whether it's bug reports, feature requests, or contributions to code, please feel free to make a pull request or open an issue.
 Thanks in advance

 ## License

-Bakabit Portal is open source software licensed as [MIT](https://choosealicense.com/licenses/mit/).
+Ingra Portal is open source software licensed as [MIT](https://choosealicense.com/licenses/mit/).

 ## Learn More

-To further enhance your development with Bakabit Portal, explore the documentation and resources of the key technologies and libraries used in the project:
+To further enhance your development with Ingra Portal, explore the documentation and resources of the key technologies and libraries used in the project:

 - [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.